easegress-io/easegress/doc/cookbook/security.md

 ```

 * The example above uses a token introspection server, which is provided by `endpoint` filed for validation.
 It also supports `Self-Encoded Access Tokens mode` which will require a JWT related configuration included.
-Check it out in Easegress filter doc if needed.
+Check it out in the Easegress filter doc if needed.
 [5]

 * For the full YAML, see [here](#oauth-1)